mirisuzanne/mia.wtf/src/lists/web.md

 ---
-title: A Web that goes world wide
+title: A web that's world wide
 sub: Programming in CSS and other languages
 area: web
 index: area:web